 It’s hard to think of a better way to get in the spirit of the season than having Thanksgiving dinner overlooking the iconic Rockefeller Center ice rink.
-Watch the skaters circle round and round as you feast on a prix-fixe, three-course meal with eight entrée options including roasted turkey, braised short ribs, and even lobster at Rock Center Cafe.
+Watch the skaters circle round and round as you feast on a prix-fixe, three-course meal with eight entrée options including roasted turkey, braised short ribs, a petite filet, and even lobster at Rock Center Cafe.
 The Thanksgiving Day menu also offers fish and vegetarian options as well as a children’s menu that includes turkey, chicken tenders, pasta, grilled cheese, and more.
+Finish with your choice of pumpkin pie, chocolate mousse, cheesecake or spiced apple pie; then work off some calories by lacing up your skates and hitting the ice.
 While the giant evergreen that will light up Rockefeller Plaza won’t yet be aglow, it will be in place.
 Rockefeller Center and this restaurant are very busy during the holidays, so be sure to book well in advance.
-Cost: Youth $25; Adults $75.

-Another cozy spot known for its affordable comfort food is The Smith.
-Just a couple of blocks off the busy parade route, this bustling brasserie overlooking Broadway and Lincoln Center (along with its three other locations) is offering a three-course spread complete with a starter, turkey and all the trimmings, and dessert.
+A cozy spot known for its affordable comfort food is The Smith.
+Just a couple of blocks off the busy parade route, this bustling brasserie overlooking Broadway and Lincoln Center (along with its three other locations) offers a three-course spread complete with a starter, turkey with all the trimmings, and dessert.
 Vegetarians and all other dietary restrictions can be accommodated.

 If you want to eat like the locals, get off the parade route away from the crowds and down to Freemans on the Lower East Side.
 This cute little bistro with the baby blue door is a hidden gem tucked away at the end of a graffiti-riddled alley off the Bowery.
-The four-course, prix-fixe menu offers diners a choice of turkey with all the fixings, as well as a fish or vegetarian option along with a choice of homemade pie for dessert.
+The three-course, prix-fixe menu offers traditional classic Thanksgiving options complete with roasted turkey, green bean casserole, mashed potatoes, and pumpkin pie.
 Be sure to start with the famed artichoke dip.
 Freemans is a mostly walk-in only kind of place, but it will take reservations for Thanksgiving dinner.
-Cost: Youth (11 and under) $55; Adults $85.

 What to do besides the parade?